50 big and small things worth getting rid of this spring

 Old medicine

-We often store old medicines, and more often for some other reasons than waiting for the case to apply them.
+We often keep old medicines and more often for some other reason than waiting for an opportunity to use them.
 Before disposing of expired medicines, check the attached instructions.
-If the tablets were written according to your personal prescription and the package contains your data, then before throwing the bottle away, scrape them off with a knife or paint over with a permanent marker.
+If the tablets are written according to your personalized prescription and your data is on the package, then before throwing them away, scrape them off with a knife or paint over them with a permanent marker.

 Expired spices